nannou-org/nannou/README.md

 The `--release` flag means we want to build with optimisations enabled.

-If you are compiling nannou for the first time you will see cargo download and build all the necessary dependancies.
+If you are compiling nannou for the first time you will see cargo download and build all the necessary dependencies.

 ![Alt Text](https://thumbs.gfycat.com/ShabbyWildGermanspitz-size_restricted.gif)

 Once the example compiles you should see the following window appear.

 <img src="https://thumbs.gfycat.com/MalePracticalIberianchiffchaff-size_restricted.gif" width="600" height="400" />